uriel0byte/IT-Learning-Journey-urielbyte/RootMe/Challenges/Cryptanalysis/Encoding - UU.md

 Get the validation password.
 Very used by the HTTP protocol

+## What is UU
+UUEncoding is an algorithm for converting binary data into ASCII text available by default on Unix/Linux operating systems.

 ## Steps
 1. Download the file.
 2. Analyze the provided strings or use online identifiers like Dcode or Boxen.